killermann/samk.blog/content/2020/pay-them-paradox/index.md

 We live without any real sense of a safety net below us.
 Almost half of Americans are [one missed paycheck away from poverty](https://www.cbsnews.com/news/40-of-americans-one-step-from-poverty-if-they-miss-a-paycheck/).
 But hey -- look on the bright side, the average American is also a mere 613,308 paychecks away from being a billionaire.

 (Just be patient, and in about 5,897 years you'll get there, bud!
 Assuming your cost of living is $0.
 Oh wait!
-It's not.
-That's what I was talking about before I got lost on this tangent.
+It's _very_ not.
+That's what I was talking about before I got lost on this tangent.)

 The reality we live in is have money, or die.